 Work On Your Social Network

-Take Responsibility For Your Own Happiness
+Take Responsibility for Your Happiness

-You'll have the most happiness if you take control over what you have the power to do to make you happy.
-Understand that it's no one else's job to make you happy.
+So, what can you do?
+You'll be much happier if you take control over what you have the power to do to make you happy.
+Understand that it is no one else's job to make you happy.
 Besides that, you are in the best position to know what happiness is for you and how it can be achieved.

 Develop Your Independence

 Want to be codependent?
 Probably not.
 If you want to have a healthy, happy love relationship, you need to become more independent.
 Learning to be assertive can help you stand up for yourself better without hurting others unnecessarily.
 You can ask your partner's opinions on your individual decisions but remember that they're yours to make.
 Strive to become independent enough to get what you need for yourself.